vfarcic/cncf-demo/manuscript/setup/dev.md

 # - cncf-demo-dev
 # Do not use a wildcard for those subdomains since, later on,
 #   we'll add more pointing to a different cluster.
-# Configure these subdomains by going to your registrar and creating
+# Configure these subdomains by going to your registrar and
-#   three more DNS records of type 'A', each with the name set to the
+#   creating three more DNS records of type 'A', each with the
-#   subdomain (one record for 'harbor', one for 'notary', one for
+#   name set to the subdomain (one record for 'harbor', one for
-#   'cncf-demo-dev'), and the value of each record set to that same IP
+#   'notary', one for 'cncf-demo-dev'), and the value of each
-#   address of your output.
+#   record set to that same IP address of your output.

 # Skip this step if you chose to use `nip.io` instead of a
-#   "real" domain
+#   "real" domain.
 helm repo add jetstack https://charts.jetstack.io

 # Skip this step if you chose to use `nip.io` instead of a
-#   "real" domain
+#   "real" domain.
 helm repo update

 # Skip this step if you chose to use `nip.io` instead of a
-#   "real" domain
+#   "real" domain.
-# deploy cert-manager to automate the process of issuing and renewing TLS certificates
+# Deploy cert-manager to automate the process of issuing and
+#   renewing TLS certificates.
 helm upgrade --install cert-manager jetstack/cert-manager \
     --namespace cert-manager --create-namespace \
     --set installCRDs=true --wait

-# Replace `[...]` with your email
+# Replace `[...]` with your email.
 # Skip this step if you chose to use `nip.io` instead of a
-#   "real" domain
+#   "real" domain.
 export EMAIL=[...]

 # Skip this step if you chose to use `nip.io` instead of a
-#   "real" domain
+#   "real" domain.
 yq --inplace ".spec.acme.email = \"$EMAIL\"" \
     cert-manager/issuer.yaml

 # Skip this step if you chose to use `nip.io` instead of a
-#   "real" domain
+#   "real" domain.
-# Create a ClusterIssuer resource that can issue TLS certificates
+# Create a ClusterIssuer resource that can issue TLS
+#   certificates.
 kubectl apply --filename cert-manager/issuer.yaml
 ```